AmpereComputing/Jetson-on-Ampere/README.md

 ![Ampere Computing](https://avatars2.githubusercontent.com/u/34519842?s=400&u=1d29afaac44f477cbb0226139ec83f73faefe154&v=4)

-# Jetson-on-Ampere
+# Jetson Development with Ampere
 ## Purpose of this project:
-1. Demonstrate that Ampere systems provide faster compilation, and can natively compile Jetson applications.
+1. Demonstrate that Ampere systems provide fast compilation, and can natively compile Jetson applications.
 We use OpenCV as an example to demonstrate this.

-2. Ampere Altra Developer Platform is advantageous to developing application for ARM-based devices.
+2. Ampere Altra Developer Platform[^1] is advantageous to developing application for ARM-based devices.
 You can develop application on Ampere Developer Platform and directly deploy to devices like Jetson.

 ## Benefit of using Ampere: